ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 - `f` is the feature release.
 - `p` is the patch release.

-From time to time there may be additional suffixes added which could represent a release candidate or alpha/beta release etc
+We may add additional suffixes, which could represent a release candidate, alpha or beta release or so on.

 ## Additional labels